softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ---
 ### Test
-To assure the quality of the features developed, we pretend to test (unit testing):
+To assure the quality of the features developed, we intend to test:
 - Sign-in and Sign-up: by data verification and validity;
-- Menu: verify if each menu option redirects to specific intend feature;
+- Menu: check if each menu option redirects to the correct feature;
-- Survey: check if the selected answer correctly appears in the review UI screen;
+- Survey: check if the selected answers appear correctly in the review UI screen;
-- Schedule: verify if a lecture is correctly assigned to schedule when the attendee select it in ranking UI screen;
+- Schedule: check if a lecture is correctly assigned to the schedule when the attendee selects it in the ranking UI screen;
-- Program: check if the lecture starts and end time updated in program when organizer changes it.
+- Program: check if the lecture's start and end time is updated in the program when the organizer changes it.

-* Acceptances tests have been already described above.
+* Acceptance tests have already been described above.

 ---
 ### Project Management

 Project management is a crucial point when leading with developing software projects.
-For this intend, we used [Trello](https://trello.com/b/tP9QxHeT/fugitivos-do-mib), an easy to use project management tool capable of registering tasks, assign them to different members and monitor progress (To Do, Doing, Done).
-Besides that, allows image annexing and tasks labelling.
+For this intend, we used [Trello](https://trello.com/b/tP9QxHeT/fugitivos-do-mib), an easy-to-use project management tool capable of registering tasks, assign them to different members and monitor progress (To Do, Doing, Done).
+Besides that, it allows to attach images and label tasks.